-Print Nan ne: ad and understand the SKILLS Syllabus and schedule.
-I have had the opportunity to ask questions.
-Herstand to exit this course I must meet All Objectives Listed in the course Syllabus as stated below: E EXIT GOALS: or the student to exit this course, the student must do the ALL of the following: Remediate BSCCL if an 85 or less is made on any skill.
-If BSCCL remediation is not complete by date given by instructors, a course grade of "F" will be given regardless of other grades.
-Have no more than 3 absences Must pass the course with a 76 average Signed: Date:
+Print Name: Syllabus and schedule.
+I have had the opportunity to ask questio nust meet All Objectives Listed in the course Syllabus as stated be 5.
+Pass BSCCL with an 85 o urse, the student must do the all of the following: · higher 5 or less is made on any skill by assigned date.
+If BSCCL remo odiation te, a course grade of "F" will be given regardless of other grad nces If ALL course exit goals are not a withdrawn from the vocational nurs net, student will be given an "F" for the course grade and ing program. will be Signed: Date: